carldgosselin/virtual_reality/Project-2-Build-VR-Apartment/README.md

 # UDACITY - Virtual Reality Nanodegree
 ## Carl Gosselin
 ### Duration of project:  1 day
-### Biggest Challenge:  Animating the globe, creating the event trigger, and rotating the globe tilted at 25 degrees.
+## Biggest Challenge:  Creating the event trigger to spin and stop the globe.
+Took me a few tries to get it right.

 # VR Apartment